videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/overview.md

 </center>

-When a host starts the interactive live stream, VideoSDK will use a deafult theme or user specified template to compose and encode a live stream which will be delivered to the viewers thorugh a `M3U8` video file which can be played directly on the viewer end which will adapt to the viewer's netowrk bandwidth.
+When a host starts the interactive live stream, VideoSDK will use a deafult theme or user specified template to compose and encode a live stream which will be delivered to the viewers through a `M3U8` video file which can be played directly on the viewer end which will adapt to the viewer's network bandwidth.

 When using VideoSDK for interactive live stream, you get multiple types of URLs which you can use based on your requirements.